-During 2013, the Company completed the final exploration report on the southeastern portion of the Zona Basal target, located 3 kilometers west of the Turmalina plant facility and filed it with the DNPM, applying for a Mining Permit.
-The Company is currently negotiating the surface right that covers the northwestern extension of the 800 meter soil anomaly in order to continue exploration on this target.
-The northwestern extension of the soil anomaly is within the boundary of Jaguar's mineral rights.
+During 2013, the Company completed the final exploration report on the southeastern portion of the Zona Basal target, located 3 kilometers west of the Turmalina plant facility and filed it with the DNPM.
+The Company has subsequently applied for the mining permit.